Oldranda1414/thesis_pres/README.md

 # thesis_pres

-Presentation for master thesis in computer science and engineering
+Presentation for master thesis in computer science and engineering at Università di Bologna

 ## Release